5 Best Hammock Tents For Summer Camping

 You won’t have added room to change clothes or store your stuff as you would with a regular tent, so you’ll have to step out of your hammock tent and onto the ground during the day.

-Therefore, it is best to use your hammock tent during warm, dry weather.
+Therefore, using your hammock tent during warm, dry weather is best.
 Ideally, most campers prefer late spring and summer for their hammocking trips.

-Though they do come with mosquito nets and cover from the rain, hammock tents function more like a cocoon than a tent.
-They keep you dry and warm for as long as you are in them, but you’ll need to be properly prepared.
+Though they come with mosquito nets and cover from the rain, hammock tents function more like a cocoon than a tent.
+They keep you dry and warm for as long as you are in them, but you must be adequately prepared.

-Not only will you want to have an insulated sleeping pad or under quilt to keep the heat in, but you will also want to wear warm clothes and keep a blanket with you, too.
-That means weighing down your tent more than just your body, so you’ll want to make sure it can handle the extra weight.
+Not only will you want to have an insulated sleeping pad or underquilt to keep the heat in, but you will also want to wear warm clothes and a blanket.
+That means weighing down your tent more than just your body, so you’ll want to ensure it can handle the extra weight.

 It is inadvisable to use your hammock tent in cold weather.
-You don’t want to sleep in temperatures lower than 60 degrees at night in a hammock tent if you can help it, especially if you don’t have an under quilt.
+If you can help it, you don’t want to sleep in temperatures lower than 60 degrees at night in a hammock tent, especially if you don’t have an underquilt.
 You can get under quilts like this GEERTOP Ultralight Hammock Underquilt for around $50.
-Check it out, GEERTOP’s Ultralight Hammock Underquilt!
+Check it out: GEERTOP’s Ultralight Hammock Underquilt!

-Under quilts are not only built to keep you warm, but they are great for keeping mosquitos off of where your body touches the materials.
+Underquilts are built to keep you warm and are also great for keeping mosquitos off where your body touches the materials.
 It is a little-known fact that mosquitoes can bite through some hammock materials, so you’ll want to get one!

-This is because hammocks struggle to keep the heat in, even with padding, so make sure that you are only using your hammock tent in proper weather conditions.
+This is because hammocks struggle to keep the heat in, even with padding, so make sure you only use your hammock tent in proper weather conditions.

-If you are looking to add hammocking to your camping plans, We have done all the heavy lifting for you by researching the best Hammock Tents for the money.
-Check out these 5 great hammock tents below:
+If you want to add hammocking to your camping plans, We have done all the heavy lifting by researching the best Hammock Tents for the money.
+Check out these five great hammock tents below:

 ENO OneLink Hammock Tent Shelter System

-This ENO OneLink hammock tent is heavy, weighing in at a little over 4 lbs.
+This ENO OneLink hammock tent weighs a little over 4 lbs.
 It only sleeps one person, but its weight capacity is much higher at 400 lbs, making it worth the extra effort to carry it up the mountain.

-You can utilize the rain tarp for yourself in the hammock tent or as a shaded space on your campsite, as this tent includes 4 DAC aluminum stakes to go with it.
+The rain tarp can be used for yourself in the hammock tent or as a shaded space on your campsite, as this tent includes 4 DAC aluminum stakes.

 It also comes with an Atlas™ suspension system to prevent negative impacts on the trees you use to hold yourself up.
-It also has reflective stitching on the suspension straps so you can see them better in dim lighting.
+The suspension straps have reflective stitching so you can see them better in dim lighting.

-Finally, ENO will plant two trees for every hammock sold through their partnership with Trees for the Future, so you can rest assured knowing that your purchase was money well spent!
+Finally, through its partnership with Trees for the Future, ENO will plant two trees for every hammock sold, so you can rest assured that your purchase was money well spent!

 Check out the latest price for Eno’s hammock tent